 ii.
 Minor Event - Minor Events are classified as events drawing 50 people or less that do not close any streets.
 A non-refundable application-processing fee must accompany the application.
 Applications must be submitted at least 30 days in advance of event date.

-Large Scale Community Event - defined as use with estimated attendance of more than 500 persons but no more than posted capacities at indoor facilities or for which off road and facility parking space is adequate; or for which street closures may be required; or for which cancellation of an approved vendor program is required.
+Large Scale Community Event - defined as use with estimated attendance of more than 500 persons but no more than posted capacities at any District indoor facilities or for which off road and facility parking space is adequate; or for which street closures may be required; or for which cancellation of an approved vendor program is required.
 A non-refundable application-processing fee must accompany the application.
 Applications must be submitted at least 30 days (60 days for events over 1000 participants) in advance of event date.

 Vendor Contract - defined as use by those individuals approved by the District Board of Directors, offering ongoing programs on a regular basis for no more than twelve months.
-Anyone wishing to sell food or goods at any park facilities, must have a current business license, insurance, and a valid Vending Permit.
+Anyone wishing to sell food or goods at any park facilities, must have a current Humboldt County business license, insurance, and a valid Humboldt County Vending Permit.
 Please allow up to 30 days for the application process.

-Business License for Booth Sales - Any person or organization, including a non-profit organization, who is selling food or merchandise at a special event must have a 1-day booth permit.
-Information only booths do not need a booth permit.

-Film Permits - A Photography/Motion Picture Permit is required for use of SCSD parks, buildings, or grounds for the staging or shooting of commercial motion or television pictures and photography.
+Film Permits - A Humboldt County Photography/Motion Picture Permit is required for use of District parks, buildings, or grounds for the staging or shooting of commercial motion or television pictures and photography.

 SEC.
 9.03.
 FACILITY USE PERMIT PROCESS.
-Any individuals or organizations seeking issuance of a Facility Use Permit hereunder shall file a permit application to use District facilities on the appropriate application form provided by the District.
+Any individuals or organizations seeking issuance of a District Facility Use Permit hereunder shall file a permit application to use District facilities on the appropriate application form provided by the District.
 All requests must be filed with the District along with the required application processing fee, deposit, use fees, proof of appropriate insurance coverage, and fees for other services at least thirty (30) working days prior to the actual event date.
-The General Manager, under direction of the Board, may impose additional conditions for approval.
+The District General Manager, under direction of the District Board, may impose additional conditions for approval.
 All Event Permits shall be reviewed by the Fire Chief.

 SEC.
 9.04.
 FACILITY USE FEES.
-Facility use fees, as established and adopted by the District Board on an annual basis in the Fee Schedule, shall be charged for and must accompany each Facility Use Permit request required hereunder for said facility use permit request to be fully and properly executed by the District.
+Facility use fees, as established, and adopted by the District Board on an annual basis in the Master Fee Schedule, shall be charged for and must accompany each Facility Use Permit request required hereunder for said facility use permit request to be fully and properly executed by the District.

 SEC.
 9.05.
 FEE STRUCTURE DEFINITIONS.
 The District shall identify the following fee structure definitions when charging customers for use of facilities:

-A "Non-Profit Group" shall be defined as any group or organization which can supply proof of non-profit status via the Internal Revenue Service code.
+A "Non-Profit Group" shall be defined as any group or organization which can supply proof of non-profit status via the Internal Revenue Service Code.
 Other Governmental entities shall be considered as falling within the guidelines of this definition.

-A "Vendor" shall be defined as an individual or organization, approved by the District Board of Directors, that has a fully executed vendor contract for use of District parks and recreation facilities.
+A "Vendor" shall be defined as an individual or organization, approved by the District Board of Directors, that has a fully executed Humboldt County vendor contract for use of District parks and recreation facilities.

 A "Private Citizen/Business" shall be defined as other potential users not fitting within the "non-profit group" or "vendor" definition.